 Do I still need to look at any local recommendations on the Sonoma County Economic Development Board (EDB) website?

 The best management practices on the EDB website, So Co Launch, are recommendations for our local businesses and might be helpful as you develop your site-specific plan.
 However, many were developed before the state started issuing guidance.
-You must follow state guidance and any specific restrictions in the health orders like requiring face coverings for employees and customers, as well as employee health screening.
+You must follow state guidance and any specific restrictions in the health orders like requiring face coverings for employees and customers, as well as employee health screening, which can be found at California’s Blueprint for a Safer Economy.

 Click on this link for information about the SoCo COVID-19 Check for employee screening.
 The tool provides a seamless process for businesses to implement employee-screening procedures and automatically provides the county with aggregate data that will assist the county’s epidemiologists in monitoring and preventing the transmission of COVID-19.